 Impact Investments Portfolio

-Since 1986, MacArthur has regularly complemented grantmaking with impact investments that directly advance program priorities and strategic initiatives.
+Since 1983, MacArthur has complemented grantmaking with impact investments that directly advance program priorities and strategic initiatives, and to increase capital for the social sector generally.

-From a Board-authorized allocation to impact investments of $500 million, as of December 31, 2015, $225.3 million was committed to impact investments, including unfunded guarantees and staged investments not yet fully disbursed.
+From a Board-authorized allocation to impact investments of up to $500 million, as of December 31, 2019, $431.1 million was committed to impact investments, including unfunded guarantees and staged investments not yet fully disbursed.

-Outstanding commitments comprise long-term, private debt investments (78 percent), private equity investments (7 percent), and guarantees (15 percent).
-Investments are typically $2 million to $10 million in size.
+Outstanding commitments comprise loans (38 percent), private equity investments (45 percent), and guarantees (17 percent).

 Learn more about MacArthur's impact investments ›